 The halls will be located directly behind the Neeley School of Business.
-Utility work is underway, and visible construction is set to begin by spring of 2023 with a completion for the 2024-2025 academic year.
+Utility work is underway, and visible construction is set to begin by spring of 2023 to support completion by 2025.

 “Given our continued growth, it is time for us to add housing that further supports our connection culture and high student retention rates,” Cavins-Tull said.
 “With each new building, we have the exciting opportunity to consider location, design and common spaces that support student connectivity, health and wellness.”

 The most recent residence halls completed on the TCU campus were Arnold and Richards Halls in August 2019.
 In fall 2022, TCU welcomed its second largest class of first-year students in the university’s history.

 “We know that our student experience and on-campus culture is a key part of what makes TCU special,” said Cavins-Tull.
 “The fact that our first- and second-year students live on campus is part of what sets us apart, and these new living spaces will help us provide that housing and extend our residential experience.”